 Yugoslavia missed out on both the 1966 and 1970 World Cups, but they were in Germany in 1974 and hosted the 1976 Euros.
 Consistency was always their problem, but as far as raw skill and ability was concerned, Yugoslav players were among the best.
 Not for nothing were they nicknamed “the Brazilians of Europe”.

 Džajić didn’t play in the two games with Liverpool in the autumn of 1973, but Red Star were built around the pace and trickery that he brought to the team.
 Miljanić’s team relied on swift counter-attacking and precision passing.
-It was largely Serbian, but also included Montenegrins like Nikola Jovanovic and Vladimir Petrovic, later of Manchester United and Arsenal respectively, and Macedonians.
+It was largely Serbian, but also included Montenegrins like Nikola Jovanovic, later of Manchester United, and Macedonians.

 Miljanić was a big fan of Rinus Michels’ Ajax and the West German team of 1972.
 He bought into the “total” aspect of their ethos: “It is necessary that the player in possession of the ball finds himself as often as possible with a very rich choice of several solutions.
 This can be done only when a team’s players all take part in the attacking play and in defence.”
 He was also a scholar of English football, in particular the Tottenham “double” winning team of 1961.
 Following the 1966 World Cup, he spent quite a bit of time with Bill Nicholson, manager of Tottenham, to study the Spurs way.